-In 2015, archaeologists unearthed some amazing artefacts on the banks of River Vaigai near Madurai in Tamilnadu.
-What excited them most was a potsherd with the name ‘Kuviran’ scratched on it in Tamil Brahmi script.
-And that offered many clues to the archaeologists about that civilisation: it told them about the language and literacy levels, the social hierarchy, and the age of a civilisation.
+In 2015, on the banks of the river Vaigai, near Madurai in Tamil Nadu, archeologists unearthed, among several other artefacts, a potsherd with the name ‘Kuviran’ scratched on it in Tamil Brahmi script.
+And that offered many clues to the archaeologists about that civilisation: it told them about the language and literacy levels, the social hierarchy and the age of a civilisation.
 What is now known as the ‘Keeladi excavations’ point to the existence of a literate society in parts of South India nearly 2,500 years ago!
 But how can broken pottery fragments give archaeologists such great insights into our past?

 Cut to many thousand years in the future.
 The potter now had the pottery wheel.
 This was a huge step in the evolution of pottery.
 The potter could now turn the pot as he worked on the clay.
 This led to a more symmetrical and uniform design.
 The potter was also creating scratches or patterns on the clay before they were baked.
 This was how the earliest pottery decorations came to be.